technikhil314/offline-diff-viewer/README.md

 - [ ] Auto detect language
 - [ ] Add small shadow to line numbers
 - [x] Fix toast issue.
 (Click on copy button while toast is on)
+- [ ] Handle line gutter issue when last line in data is empty